cityofaustin/Residential-Permitting/_projects/interior-remodel/apply.md

   * To have it signed by the owner and notarized.
   * Photographs of the area to be demolished, and we recommend taking photos from several angles, and taking more than you may think necessary.

+---

-### How Do I Submit My Application?
+## How Do I Submit My Application?

-Intake occurs at Residential Plan Review at the One Texas Center.
+Intake occurs at [Residential Plan Review](/contact/#residential-plan-review) at the One Texas Center.
 You may:

 * Sign up for intake in person at the QLess Kiosk at the Residential Plan Review Division.
 * Or you may save time by joining the line remotely on the QLess website.
 After filling out your name and number on the website, you will need to select Residential.
 Then select submissions.
 You will be sent a text with your estimated service time, and you can follow the text prompts to receive status updates, leave the line, or get help.

-#### What Happens at Intake?
+### What Happens at Intake?

 You will meet with a staff member who will do a completeness check using this completeness checklist.